Study: Autologous Blood Injections for Plantar Fasciitis

 Not ready to try autologous blood injections?
 Here are a few alternative treatment with similar success rates:

-- HTP Heel Seats – more than 90% success rate as reported by customers, and shown to be twice as effective as Dr. Scholl’s inserts in a double-blind clinical study.
+- Heel Seats – more than 90% success rate as reported by customers, and shown to be twice as effective as Dr. Scholl’s inserts in a double-blind clinical study.

 - Ultrasound Treatments – one study revealed an average improvement of 90% in plantar fasciitis-related pain.